-In theory, a single or EP can contain 1-∞ sound recordings, which is up to the discretion and creative intent of the respective artists (and/or the rules that apply to the specific territory into which the Single/EP is to be released).
-For example, a single comprised of one original track accompanied by ten remixes of the original track.
-However, Digital Merchants have specific rules around ingestion that may conflict with the creative intent of the content owner.
+In theory a single or EP can contain $1-\infty$ sound recordings, which is up to the discretion and creative intent of the respective artists.
+For example, a single comprised of one original track accompanied by 10 remixes of the original track.
+However, Digital Merchants have specific rules around ingestion that will potentially conflict with the creative intent of the content owner.
 In these instances, it is advisable to communicate with your Digital Merchant on the best possible solution for content ingestion.
+Utilize individual tags for additional description wherever possible (e.g., ReleaseType).